SDmodding/LotusPatch/README.md

 - Attachable props weren't spawning correctly.
 - Umbrella Colors were all white and lacked variation.
 - Missing Valve T-Shirt Pack DLC, adding five t-shirts to your wardrobe.
+- Option to skip legal and intro movie screens.